Skip To Content

 Karen Dooley

 Karen Dooley joined HR Services in 2016.
-She provides oversight to a team of consultants providing staffing services, HR reviews, and other projects.
+She specializes in staffing services, HR reviews, and other projects.
 She provides training and assists school districts with their HR-related needs.
 Dooley is a seasoned administrator with more than 17 years of HR experience in Central Texas districts as a coordinator, director, and assistant superintendent.
 She also worked as an assistant principal, counselor, and teacher, and holds a superintendent certificate.

 Dooley received her master’s degree from Prairie View A&M University and her bachelor’s degree from Texas State University.